-Learning Outcomes At the end of the course, the successful student will know and be able to: Characteristics of a University of Windsor Graduate The University of Windsor graduate will have the ability to demonstrate: Determine what type of statistical test is appropriate given a particular research design.
-(Also applies to B, C.) A. the acquisition, application and integration of knowledge Explain and interpret hypothesis testing.
-(Also applies to C, D.) B. research skills, including the ability to define problems and access, retrieve and evaluate information (information Interpret the results of data analyses (Also applies to C, D.) literacy) Effectively communicate the results of data analysis to a scientific and lay audience.
-(Also applies to D, F.) Articulate the limitations of conclusions that are drawn from the analyses of data (Also applies to B, D, E, F.) C. critical thinking and problem-solving skills D. literacy and numeracy skills E. responsible behaviour to self, others and society F. interpersonal and communications skills G. teamwork, and personal and group leadership skills H. creativity and aesthetic appreciation I. the ability and desire for continuous learning
+Learning Outcomes At the end of the course, the successful st able to: tudent will know and be Characteristics of a University of Windsor Graduate The University of Windsor graduate will have the ability to demonstrate: Determine what type of statistical test is a particular research design. ppropriate given a (Also applies to B, C.) A. the acquisition, application and integration of knowledge Explain and interpret hypothesis testing.
+(Also applies to C, D.) B. research skills, including the ability to define problems and access, retrieve and evaluate information (information literacy) Interpret the results of data analyses (Also applies to C, D.) Effectively communicate the results of data and lay audience. a analysis to a scientific (Also applies to D, F.) Articulate the limitations of conclusions the analyses of data (A at are drawn from the Iso applies to B, D, E, F.) C. critical thinking and problem-solving skills D. literacy and numeracy skills E. responsible behaviour to self, others and society F. interpersonal and communications skills G. teamwork, and personal and group leadership skills H. creativity and aesthetic appreciation I. the ability and desire for continuous learning